actoron/jadex/docs/mkdocs-ng/docs/tutorials/bdiv3/06 Using Capabilities.md

 Reusability is a key aspect of software engineering as it allows for applying a once developed solution at several places.
 Regarding BDI agents, reusability can be achieved by two different approaches.

-First, in BDI V3 it is possible to exploit the existing **Java inheritance mechanism** and design a base agent class that contains common functionality and is extended by different application agent classes.
+First, in BDIV3 it is possible to exploit the existing **Java inheritance mechanism** and design a base agent class that contains common functionality and is extended by different application agent classes.
 Of course, this mechanism suffers from the fact that in Java no multi-inheritance is possible.

 Hence, in case you want to reuse different functionalities, these can be encapsulated in so called **BDI capabilities**.